Brampton South (provincial electoral district)

-Brampton South is a provincial electoral district in Ontario.
+Brampton South is a provincial electoral district in Ontario, Canada.
 It was created prior to the 1987 election from part of Brampton.
 It was abolished in 1999 into Bramalea—Gore—Malton—Springdale, Brampton Centre, Brampton West—Mississauga.
 It existed for the 1987, 1990, and 1995 elections.
 For the 2018 election, it was re-created from Brampton West.

 Boundaries

-In 1987, the boundaries consisted of the City of Brampton south of the following line (from east to west): from the city limits going east along Highway 7 to Queen Street East, then west to Kennedy Road, then north along Kennedy Road to Vodden Street, then west to Main Street, then north along Main Street and Highway 10 to Highway 7 and then west to the city limits.
+In 1987, the boundaries consisted of the city of Brampton south of the following line (from east to west): from the city limits going east along Highway 7 to Queen Street East, then west to Kennedy Road, then north along Kennedy Road to Vodden Street, then west to Main Street, then north along Main Street and Highway 10 to Highway 7 and then west to the city limits.